tydaeus/notes/windows/scripting/cmd.exe_scripting.md

 Running within a local scope has additional benefits, such as easily allowing directory changes internally without changing the current working directory for the user or other scripts.

+Note that local scope is available only for scripts, not for commandline usage.

+###### Delayed Expansion
+Calling `setlocal enabledelayedexpansion` causes variables to be expanded at execution time instead of at parse time.

+Wihout delayed expansion, variables get replaced by their values only once, *before* commands are executed.

+Delayed expansion enables using `!` instead of `%` for specifying latest possible expansion.

 ##### exporting from local scope

 Combine endlocal with variable set command to provide a variable to the outer scope.